gcapdivila/qa-portfolio/README.md

 ---

-Thanks for visiting — and enjoy exploring the portfolio!
+Thanks for visiting — and feel free to explore the projects.